-Manage owners and users in your SharePoint list flows with Power Automate
+Manage owners and users in your Microsoft list flows with Power Automate

 Flows in Power Automate let you share your flows with others as owners or run-only users.
 Owners can modify flows, whereas run-only users can run or execute flows.
 Users' ability to run flows depends entirely on the trigger, specifically: